BPHS Surya Mahadasha

 Presuming the rashi is supportive, Surya is karaka for the Soul, and Ravi benefits the spiritual development when in Vyayasthana-12.
 Not religious in the conventional ritual sense.
 Purely spiritual.

 Typically the nativity with Surya-12 carries a feeling of being a foreigner .

 One is ego-identified with a land in which one is not currently living.
 Whether one is living in the land of one's birth but has ego-attachment to somewhere else, or one is living somewhere else (usually for a long time) and has ego-attachment to the homeland or even a third land, Surya-12 with Ravi in the ego-dissolving house of dreams and bridge to astral reality is never quite settled .

-Surya perceives identity in other worlds
+Professor Surya teaching in classroom-12 perceives identity in other worlds.

 Karaka for a Foreign Identity.
 Often Surya-12 was born in and is socially identified with a culture foreign to the land of one's passport.
 If a native son, will be more famous outside the land of one's birth than amongst one's countrymen.

 international attention upon world leaders very probably exceeded the attention paid them by residents of their own lands.

 Powerful willpower targeted upon the vision of a better, more ethical world .Strong international identity; not a parochial ego.